Understanding Rental Property Depreciation, Taxes and Other Fun Stuff

 Putting your property in an S Corp instead of an LLC is a mistake because it means the income is still being paid to you personally instead of a legal entity.

 Not properly depreciating your property is a big mistake.
-If you didn’t know you could deduct it or forgot to, the IRS will assume it has been taken.
+If you didn’t know you could deduct it or forget to, the IRS will assume it has been taken.
 When you sell, you may pay taxes on depreciation recapture that you never actually benefited from.

 If you haven’t taken it, it’s not too late.
 You can file an amended return and claim that lost depreciation.